ByMarnie Hanel and Nikkitha Bakshani on June 22, 2016

 Courtesy Castle Hill Inn

 When travelers recount experiences at their favorite inns, their memories usually come down to one detail: a fresh-from-the-oven blueberry muffin, a hot water bottle tucked between the sheets on a cold night, a well-timed umbrella before the rain.
-For Will Carlson, executive director of Select Registry Distinguished Inns of North America, it was a recent midnight snack.
+For Will Carlson, executive director of Select Registry Distinguished Inns of North America, it was a particular midnight snack.

 “I was running really late at a conference, and by the time I got to the inn, the kitchen had been closed for two hours,” he says.
 “The innkeeper realized that I hadn’t had anything to eat.
 He opened up the kitchen and put together an outstanding Caesar salad.
 I didn’t even ask.
 They just brought it to my room.”

 It's that level of attention that separates small-scale, owner-operated properties from the rest.
 “Every innkeeper you talk to is someone who, by nature, wants to provide a pleasing experience that is, in and of itself, special,” he explains.
 “People really care.”

 The ten boutique properties on this list deliver top-notch service, delicious food (marquee chefs, on-site cooking schools, and organic gardens are commonplace) and doses of Americana.
 Take the Hob Nob Inn, a quintessential Martha’s Vineyard inn whose family history and ultra-welcoming style has permeated the surrounding area.
 Or Santa Fe’s Inn of the Five Graces, where Afghan, Tibetan, and Native American art come together in a way that can be described as truly American in its display of melting pot diversity.